-Mitchell currently serving on the Atlanta Board of Education's Policy Review Committee, Equity Taskforce , Audit Committee and the Boards of Director for the Atlanta BeltLine.
-Mitchell is currently on the Georgia Statewide Human Trafficking Taskforce Workgroup, Fulton County Citizen Court Watch for Zone 4, and was appointed by the City of Atlanta's Mayor Bottom to serve on the Atlanta 2020 Census Committee.
+Mitchell served on the Atlanta Board of Education's Policy Review Committee, Board Development, and the Boards of Directors for the Atlanta BeltLine.
+In addition, Mitchell is currently on the Georgia Statewide Human Trafficking Taskforce Workgroup, Fulton County Citizen Court Watch for Zone 4, and was appointed by the City of Atlanta's Mayor Bottoms to serve on the Atlanta 2020 Census Committee.
 In 2019, Mitchell was selected to serve on the Fulton County Juvenile Court Judges section interview panel.
 Mitchell was also elected to the National School Boards Association's Council of Urban Boards of Education's Steering Committee 2019-2021 and vice chair in 2021.
 In addition, Mitchell served as the elected Secretary of the National Black Council of School Board Members 2020-2021, where she chairs the Policy & Resolution Committee for both Councils.

 RESPECTED PUBLIC SERVANT

-The multi-talented professional and local public servant is a native of Atlanta and is committed to bridging the support gap between non-profit organizations and for-profit companies in order to better serve the diverse communities.
-Mitchell has served as the National Ambassador for the Arthritis Foundation, the President’s Volunteer Service Awards, and the program advisor for Fuel Up To Play 60 and on committees for the following organizations: NFL Alumni, NFL Players Association Metro Chapter, Caribbean American Advancement Foundation and the American Red Cross.
+The multi-talented professional and local public servant is a native of Atlanta and is committed to bridging the support gap between non-profit organizations and for-profit companies to better serve the diverse communities within the city.
+Mitchell has served as the Program Advisor for Fuel Up To Play 60 and on committees for the following organizations: NFL Alumni, NFL Players Association Metro Chapter, Caribbean American Advancement Foundation and the American Red Cross.

-Mitchell has been awarded 2019 The National Association of Negro Business and Professional Women's Clubs, Inc (The Greater Atlanta Chapter) Public Servant Award, 2019 C.T Martin’s Public Servant Award, and was honored by The Alabama State University’s “50 under 50” Class of 2018, 2018 America Caribbean Captains of the Industries, 2016 Barack Obama’s “President Lifetime Volunteer Service” Award, the “Martin Luther King, Jr. Drum Major” Award and the 2011 National Black Latino Council Community Organization of the Year.
+Mitchell was awarded honored with several awards including the National Association of Negro Business and Professional Women's Clubs, Inc (The Greater Atlanta Chapter) Public Servant Award, the 2019 C.T Martin’s Public Servant Award, and was honored by Alabama State University’s “50 under 50” Class of 2018, 2018 America Caribbean Captains of the Industries, 2016 Barack Obama’s “President Lifetime Volunteer Service” Award, the “Martin Luther King, Jr. Drum Major” Award and the 2011 National Black Latino Council Community Organization of the Year.

 PRIOR TO CURRENT ROLE

 Mitchell is currently the Managing Partner at Sports Unlimited Enterprise, LLC.
-Sports Unlimited Enterprise, LLC (SUE) specializes in Event planning, Public Relations, Charities, Non-Profits and Branding for current and former professional athletes.
-SUE’s Mission is to bridge the gap between professional athletes and corporate companies that will engage athletes and or their charities involvement with the youth and their community.
+Sports Unlimited Enterprise, LLC (SUE) which specializes in Event planning, Public Relations, Charities, Non-Profits and Branding for current and former professional athletes.
+SUE’s Mission is to bridge the gap between professional athletes and corporate companies that will engage athletes and or their charitable involvement with the youth and their communities.
 SUE provides a platform for athletes to leverage their brands to host or partner with fundraising and charitable events.

-She furthered her education and received a full scholarship from Esani Paul Mitchell partner school to become a licensed esthetics educator.
-Shortly after completing her educators’ degree, Mitchell began her teaching career at AVEDA Institute, where she taught histology and physiology of skin, creating AVEDA’s first makeup artist curriculum and small business development.
+She furthered her education and received a full scholarship from Esani Paul Mitchell’s Partner School to become a Licensed Esthetics Educator.
+Shortly after completing her educators’ degree, Mitchell began a teaching career at AVEDA Institute, where she taught histology and physiology of skin, creating AVEDA’s first makeup artist curriculum and small business development.
 Mitchell also provided State Board certified Continuing Educational Units to professional cosmetologists and estheticians.

-Mitchell’s passion for volunteering led her to volunteer her time to international pageants including Miss Africa USA, Miss Latina US, and the Miss Latin America Del Mundo pageant.
-Through her dedication to volunteer work, she managed to incorporate her business skills and her love for beauty and founded La Reina Pageant Productions in 2010, which also produces Atlanta Latino Fashion Week, Atlanta Caribbean Fashion Week, Miss Georgia Latina™ , Miss Teen Georgia Latina ™, Miss Alabama Latina and Miss Teen Alabama Latina pageants.
-As producer and state director, her vision is to mentor and create opportunities for Latinas and Caribbeans to pursue their goals and dreams while impacting the community through culture sharing and, most importantly, culture awareness.
+Mitchell’s passion for volunteering led her to volunteer her time to International Pageants including Miss Africa USA, Miss Latina US, and the Miss Latin America Del Mundo pageant.
+Through her dedication to volunteer work, she managed to incorporate her business skills and her love for beauty and founded La Reina Pageant Productions in 2010.
+La Reina produces Atlanta Latino Fashion Week, Atlanta Caribbean Fashion Week, Miss Georgia Latina™ , Miss Teen Georgia Latina ™, Miss Alabama Latina and Miss Teen Alabama Latina pageants.
+As the Producer and state Director, her vision is to mentor and create opportunities for Latinas and Caribbeans to pursue their goals and dreams while impacting the community through culture sharing and most importantly, culture awareness.